SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 In the following two fields provide an email template to be used on password change confirmation and a template for the invitation email.

-#### Support user
+#### <a name="config-support-users"></a> Support user

 In the **Support user** section, you can configure the parameters for the support user access for subtenant users.

-This feature, enables Software AG or Service Provider to support their Customers using support user.
-Support users are users with specific permissions in the *Management tenant* who can access subtenant users in case of any issues.
+This feature enables Software AG or service providers to support their customers by accessing their users using a support user.
+A support user is a user in the *Management tenant* with specific permissions who can access subtenant users in case of any issues.
 Refer to [Support user access](/users-guide/enterprise-edition#users-in-other-tenants) for more information.

 <img src="/images/users-guide/enterprise-tenant/et-settings-configuration-support-user.png" alt="Support user configuration">

 In the field **Activate support user**, specify if support user access is enabled for subtenant users.
 Possible values you can enter here are:

 * *true*: Support user access is activated for all subtenants by default.
-A support user can log into any subtenant as any user. </br> **Note:** Subtenant users cannot disable access themselves.
+A support user can log into any subtenant as any user. </br> **Info:** Subtenant users cannot disable access themselves.
 * *false*: Support user access is deactivated for all subtenants, but can be explicitly enabled for a subtenant.
 A support user can log in only to subtenants for which at least one user has explicitly enabled such access.
 * An explicit date in date-time format, until when support user access should remain activated.
 If no date is specified the value is set to "No Limit".